 Marketing Coordinator at IXIASOFT

-Founder, ARS Logica
+Founder at ARS Logica

 Tony has over 20 years of experience as content management analyst.
 He assists companies in choosing the right digital experience platforms and content management systems for their organization.
 Tony also leads corporate education and workshops, monitors implementations, and assesses the quality of service provider services.